emqx/emqx-docs/en_US/security/authz/mongodb.md

 ## super_query

-When performing ACL authentication, EMQX Broker will use the current client information to execute a user-configured superuser query to query whether the client is a superuser.
+When performing ACL authentication, EMQX Broker will use the current client information to execute a user-configured superuser query to check whether the client is a superuser.
 ACL queries are skipped when the client is a superuser.

 ```bash
 # etc/plugins/emqx_auth_mongo.conf